awez/amirrajan.github.com/a-dark-room/index.md

 - Downloads: 403
 - Reviews: 5 five-star reviews, 1 one-star review
 - RPG Rank: 567th at its low point, 27th at its height
-- overall Rank: 1479th for two days (metrics below the 1500th placement aren't kept in AppAnnie)
+- overall Rank: 1479 th for two days (metrics below the 1500th placement aren't kept in AppAnnie)

 **Jan 4, 2014: The Accessible Version of A Dark Room is Release**

 I worked through the holidays to get the accessible version of A Dark Room completed.
 It spent about 5 days in the approval process and then finally released on the 4th.
 I let Orinks and Aaron know about the updates and they subsequently let their respective communities know.
 The downloads spiked to about 40 downloads for the next two days.
 I really didn't care about the downloads this time around.
 I wanted to do the right thing.
 I also ended up writing about what it took to make A Dark Room accessible: [Raising Awareness, the Blind use iOS Devices](http://amirrajan.net/software-development/2013/12/29/if-you-are-reading-this-you-are-not-blind/).

-Given the accessibilty updates and the recent media coverage for A Dark Room, I changed the App Store description too:
+Given the accessibility updates and the recent media coverage for A Dark Room, I changed the App Store description too:

 >Awake.
 Head throbbing.
 Vision blurry.